Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -aureosulcata 'Aureocaulis' (picture down right) Beautiful color contrast between the deep yellow canes and the small green leaves.
 The canes get often a reddish haze in the sun.
 Some leaves are striped cream.
 In our climate the best variety with yellow culms .

-Phyllostachys aureosulcata ‘Argus’ (picture down left) Like "Spectabilis" but with more green stripes and yellow-green canes.
-Ornamental!
+Phyllostachys aureosulcata 'Argus' (picture down left) Like "Spectabilis" but with more green stripes on the yellow-green canes.
+Ornamental.

 Height 6-7 m. sun till half shadow hardy between -20/-23°C